sijiezhu/NXP-Platoon-Control-Algorithm-Evaluation-Platform/README.md

 ## Log Analysis

-Matlab scripts which can process the test logs are provided.
+MATLAB scripts which can process the test logs are provided.
-* Validation3.m processes the timestamps of the log files which were recorded based on unsynchronised device time.
+* Validation3.m processes the timestamps of the log files which were recorded based on synchronized device time.
-* Validation4.m examies the string stability.
+* Validation4.m examines the string stability.
 It needs Log1.csv, Log2.csv, Log3.csv and Log4.csv to execute

 Add additional notes about how to deploy this on a live system